 The official language of Turkey is Turkish, which most citizens speak as a primary language.
-While the Turkish government nο longer collects census information on other languages. scholars report that some 36 other languages are spoken in the country.
+While the Turkish aovernment no longer collects census information on other languages. scholars report that 36 other some languages are spoken in the country.

 Turkish